vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/7_APPENDICES/13A_TEXTS_QUOTED_BY_JAYARATHA.md

 VII/3228
 II/46, 175, 256; III/711, 748, 770, 776, 777,778, 804, 816, 834, 933, 1291, 1343, 1345; IV/1492, 1880, 1801; V/2111, 2116, 2165, 2197, 2233, 2257, 2275, 2281, 2309, 2310, 2374, 2376; VI/2467, 2650-2651, 2748, 2749, 2750, 2752, 2759, 2763, 2764, 2776, 2858, 2863, 2866, 2912, 2985, 2996, 3002, 3010, 3028, 3034, 3050, 3094; VII/3130, 3204, 3210, 3221, 3228, 3302, 3304, 3369, 3382, 3403, 3438, 3452, 3474, 3623; VIII/3645, 3646, 3651, 3654,
 **(I)' in the beginning of the word indicates that this has already been taken care of in Appendix I. *** 'SI' to 'S63' denote the 64 tantras as enumerated in the Srikanthi as quoted in the Viveka.
 See the following index-13(B).
-1. See under Anantakärikā (Appendix I).
+1. See under Anantakārikā (Appendix I).
 14, 79, 92, 113, 148, 162; XII/ 184, 333, 355, 356, 361, 364, 365, 368, 369, 370, 372, 374, 375, 376, 377, 379, 383, 386, 387, 392, 396, 428
 3655, 3658, 3659, 3660, 3665, 3666, 3667, 3669, 3677, 3682, 3686, 3718
 3662, 3664,